 Barcodes for Beer, Cider, Spirits & Wine

-Barcodes for spirits, wine, cider and beer products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including wines and beers), in New Zealand and worldwide.
-For more information about barcodes for wine bottles please see the FAQ’s at the bottom of this page.
-We have been selling barcodes to customers in New Zealand and worldwide for many years, and many of our customers are craft brewers, distillers and winegrowers, wine distributors, and local businesses that produce and market wine, spirits and beer products.
+You can purchase barcodes for spirits, wine, cider and beer products from below – you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including wines and beers), in New Zealand and around in the world.
+Please refer the FAQ’s at the bottom of this page if you need more information about barcodes for wine bottles.
+We have been selling barcodes to customers in New Zealand and worldwide for many years, and many of our customers are craft brewers, distillers and wine growers, wine distributors, and local businesses that produce and market wine, spirits and beer products.

 Congratulations to the following of our clients in the 2017 New World Beer & Cider Awards;